ChrisNeedham200/loadimpact-docs/jekyll/_v4/guides/request-builder.md

 This is what the final result looks like.<br>
 You can switch over to code mode and preview the Javascript generated from your config, you switch mode by clicking the `</>` symbol in the top right corner.

 If you want to do even more advanced things you can create a test based on your configuration too!
-Check out the [Bailing out of the UI](#bailing-out-of-the-ui) section if that sounds interesting.
+Check out the following [Bailing out of the UI](#bailing-out-of-the-ui) section for more information.
 ![final result]({{ site.baseurl }}/assets/img/v4/guides/request-builder/advanced-test-15.png)

 Hit __run test__ to run with default load settings or __configure__ to change settings like [duration]({{ site.baseurl }}/4.0/reference/test-configuration-options/#duration), [VUs (virtual users)]({{ site.baseurl }}/4.0/core-concepts/what-are-virtual-users/#what-are-vus-virtual-users), [load ramping profile]({{ site.baseurl }}/4.0/core-concepts/types-of-load-performance-tests) or geographical [load zones]({{ site.baseurl }}/4.0/guides/cloud-execution/#load-zones).